allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 - left node position is $$ 2i $$
 - right node position is $$ 2i+1 $$

-That's how these positions are calculated based on the example (the parent node starts at 1):
+That’s how these positions are calculated based on the example (the parent node starts at 1):

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/tree-representation-in-memory-1.webp"
 alt="Binary tree representation in the memory—part 1/2"